vaishnavi46/lab-photo-gallery/README.md

 ## PROGRESSION #1: PHOTO GALLERY

-In the first iteration we are going to build a photo album.
+In the first progression we are going to build a photo album.
 Imagine you have an album at home.
 On it, you can find a photo and its description.
 This is what we are going to build.

 We will build this album in the `AppComponent` component.
 The album will have three photos and their descriptions, and **it's not necessary to have an array to store these values**.

 Easy, right?
 Add some styles to the page to give your photo album a little flair!

+## PROGRESSION #2: HEADER and FOOTER (Optional)
+In the second progression we are going to generate two component header and footer.
+Have the page heading inside the header part and the
+'Made with by ❤️ ProGrads' in the footer part

-/Happy coding!
+/Happy Coding ProGrad ❤️